Omar-Abd-Elwahab/VCF_fiilter/README.md

 Variant calling refinement is crucial for distinguishing true genetic variants from technical artifacts in high-throughput sequencing data.
 VariantTransformer, a Transformer-based deep learning model, was developed to automate variant calling refinement from low-coverage data using VCF files directly.
 Trained on two million variants from low-coverage sequencing data, VariantTransformer achieved an accuracy of 89.26% and a ROC AUC score of 0.88, outperforming default filtering methods and approaching the accuracy of AI-based variant callers.
 Comparative analysis showed VariantTransformer's superiority in functionality, variant type coverage, training size, and input data type.

 # VariantTransformer
 This repository serves as a comprehensive resource for the development and analysis of a deep-learning model for filtering genomic variants from VCFs.
-The model can be accessed at https://drive.google.com/drive/folders/1L_g9KWxBbYi7WfUr4-jgabfVmvu3Vjf2?usp=sharing.
+The trained model can be accessed at https://drive.google.com/drive/folders/1L_g9KWxBbYi7WfUr4-jgabfVmvu3Vjf2?usp=sharing.

 # Pre-print citation
 Abdelwahab, O., & Torkamaneh, D. (2024).
 Refinement of genetic variants needs attention. https://arxiv.org/abs/2408.00659v1

-# Data Preparation Steps:

 Sequencing Data Acquisition: